PeterFarber/AO-Physics/docs/docs/setup.md

 ```bash
 cp -r build/* /path/to/your/module/source
 ```
+!!! info
     Replace `/path/to/your/module/source` with the actual path to your module’s source code.
 The `build` directory contains precompiled assets and scripts that are essential for running the AO-Physics library.

-## Step 3: Include AOP.lua in Your Process
+## **Step 3: Include AOP.lua in Your Process**

 To utilize AO-Physics in your Lua project, you need to include the `AOP.lua` script in your `process.lua` file.
 This script provides the necessary functions and classes to build physics simulations.